When my friends left me behind to go on a five-day hike along the South African Whale Trail, I felt mega FOMO.

 - I took notes on five books related to the topic.

-I’m fighting FOMO with FOMO.
+I’m fighting FOMO with “NoMO FOMO.“

 Ignorance Is Bliss Is Ignorant

-Because you can’t fear missing out on something you don’t know about, right?
+You can’t fear missing out on something you don’t know about, right?

-So thanks to Oliver Burkeman’s book, Four Thousand Weeks, I found a better FOMO-fighting approach than “ignorance is bliss.”
+Thanks to Oliver Burkeman’s book, Four Thousand Weeks, I found a better FOMO-fighting approach than “ignorance is bliss.”

 The opposite: